Mustard2/MenuCreator/README.md

 # Menu Creator
 A Blender addon to quickly create custom menus for any Object.

-This addon can be useful both for Blender users, to expose the properties in a handy and clean Menu, and for content creators who want to include a Menu.
-And, in the latter case, since the Menu is fully customizable, contect creators users will also be able to furtherly customize the Menu!
+This addon can be useful both for Blender users, to expose the properties in a handy and clean Menu, and for content creators who want to include a Menu to their models.
+Moreover, in the latter case, since the Menu is fully customizable, users of these models will also be able to furtherly customize the Menu without knowing anything about Python!

 ## Features
 - create a menu for any Blender object (one for each Object you want)